gregmsanderson/live-beats-aws-multi-region/README.md

 ## Prepare the app for launch

 1. Live Beats needs to know its own hostname else it shows a WebSocket error.
-That's the accelerator's DNS hostname, noted above.
-For example:
+That's the accelerator's DNS hostname, noted above:

 ```bash
 export APP_HOSTNAME="abcdefghi12345.awsglobalaccelerator.com"